Andrea Boyd

 Click here to read bio

-Andrea Boyd is honored to be the President of NNELL.
+Andrea Boyd is honored to be the Past President of NNELL.
 She was born and raised in Uruguay, South America and graduated from Universidad de la República in Montevideo with a degree in International Relations.
 Andrea holds a M.A. in Education from Northern Kentucky University, and is currently working on a graduate degree in educational leadership at the University of Northern Colorado.
 She taught English as a foreign language for almost ten years in Uruguay before coming to the United States to teach Spanish in 2004.
 She has taught Spanish K-12 in private and public schools since then and also worked for two years as a curriculum writer designing English as a Second Language and Spanish curriculum and content.

 Edgar Serrano